MikilFoss/ImprovedTinyZero/README.md

 Remove `--first` if you want the AI to move first.
 Use `--search` to adjust the number of simulations used by the AI during its turn.
 The command interface matches `play.py`, so you can use the same `place` and `raise` commands when it's your turn.
+During its turn the AI may raise its own spheres when advantageous and will automatically remove pieces after forming a square or line.